sylentprayer/Talend-Components/tElasticsearchIndexMustache/README.md

 Description
 ===========

 This componenent is an offshoot of the tElasticsearchIndex componenent.
-Instead of converting the Talend schema to JSON within the component, this component will take a field already converted into a string and perform bulk indexing into Elasticsearch.
+This uses a Mustache temaplet to form the JSOn string sent to ES for indexing. and perform bulk indexing into Elasticsearch.

-Define field that contains JSON string in "Body Field" field.